squidnose/MCserverTUI/README.md

 - saves info into config file located in the servers directory
 - Asks if you want to download mods from modrinth via colection ID
   - runs modrith-downloader.sh
-  - modrith-downloader.sh is a TUI front end for https://github.com/aayushdutt/modrinth-collection-downloader
 - Asks how to install a server jar
   - manually via URL
   - fabric, asks for: